This three-part series guides you through Amazonian plants: their uses, benefits, traditions, research, stories and magic.

 Powered by the most bio-diverse place on the planet — we’ll branch and connect various healing traditions; exploring the Chinese/Taoist principles of Jing, Qi, Shen in the context of Amazonian shamanism, and the ways plants offer holistic visions of health, tremendous rejuvenation and renaissance of body, mind and spirit.

 In this course you'll learn how to integrate these traditions into your every day life through Morgan's guidance.
 You'll learn new, easy things that you can add to your daily routine that will boost your immune system and spark your creativity.
+Joined by special guests Richard Doyle and Dennis McKenna, two of the leading figures in the scientific community investigating plant entheogens and indigenous plant medicines, and discuss how we can learn from interacting with the plants.

 From plant medicine elixirs to superfood smoothies to ancient explorations of stillness and nature -- this course will awaken heightened levels of clarity and fortitude with which to flow and flourish in the new now.